Pallipuram Fort

 Pallippuram Fort or (Paleport Castelo em Cima) is a fort in Pallippuram, Vyppin, Ernakulam district of Kerala, south India.
 It was built by Portuguese sailors on 27 September, 1503 using just timber wood, and later renovated in 1505 by replacing timber structure with stone.
 It is the oldest existing European fort in India.
 The Dutch captured the fort in 1663 and sold it to the Kingdom of Travancore in 1789.
 The fort is situated in the northern extremity of Vypeen island and is hexagonal in shape, a form popularly known as ayikkotta or alikotta.

 History

 Pallippuram Fort was constructed by the Portuguese on 27 September 1503, initially in timber and rebuilt in stone by 1505.
 It holds the distinction of being the oldest extant European fort in India.
 The Dutch captured the fort in 1661/1663, later selling it to the Kingdom of Travancore in 1789.
 It remained under Travancore's control until Indian independence.
 Pallipuram fort was declared as a protected monument by the Department of Archeology in 1964.

-Pallipuram derives its name from the nearby Manjumatha Church ("Palli" meaning church in Malayalam), built by the Portuguese alongside the fort.
+Pallipuram derives its name from the nearby Basilica of Our Lady of Snows, Pallippuram ("Palli" meaning church in Malayalam), built by the Portuguese alongside the fort.
 According to legend, a miraculous mist once concealed the church from Tipu Sultan's attack, inspiring its dedication to the Lady of Snow.